Internality of autonomous algebraic differential equations: Remarks on generalizations

 Another way to interpret Jaoui and Moosa's proof is as follows: the action of $\bg{F}{p}$ is definably isomorphic to a group of birational transformations of $\mathbb{P}^1$.
 But the group of birational transformations of $\mathbb{P}^1$ is equal to $\mathrm{PGL}_2$, and their proof examines every possible connected algebraic subgroup of $\mathrm{PGL}_2$ (we know the binding group is connected because the parameters are algebraically closed).
 In higher dimension, one would need to look at the non-algebraic Cremona groups and their possible connected algebraic subgroups.
 A classification of the maximal connected algebraic subgroups has been obtained in dimension two by Enriques \cite{enriques1893sui} (see also \cite{umemura1982maximal}), and it is simple enough that a complete characterization of internality for non-autonomous systems of differential equations on the plane may be obtained.
 We reserve this for future work.

 \textbf{Acknowledgements.} The authors are thankful to Rahim Moosa for multiple conversations on the subject of this article.
 The second author is also grateful to R\'{e}mi Jaoui for a related discussion.
 Some of this work was done while the second author was visiting the University of Waterloo: he is thankful to Nicolas Chavarria Gomez for hosting him in his office.
-Finally, the authors are grateful to Gleb Pogudin for suggesting an improvement to the main theorem by using Lie derivatives.
+The authors are also grateful to Gleb Pogudin for suggesting an improvement to the main theorem by using Lie derivatives.
+Finally, we thank the anonymous referees for suggesting numerous improvements.